 Tara BESS is proposed for lands within the Saugeen Ojibway Nation Territory, and the Treaty area of the Chippewas of Saugeen First Nation and Chippewas of Nawash Unceded First Nation.
-The lands also part of the Historic Homeland of the Métis Nation of Ontario - Region 7 Communities.
+Neoen is strongly committed to building and maintaining respectful, long-term relationships with Indigenous communities.

 About Tara BESS